abubakar20-02/GoldFolio/README.md

 <a name="FutureImporvements"></a>
 # Future improvements
 As of now the project is deemed complete and in the future this is all I would like to work on:
-* Drag and drop for logo settings.
-* Have a feature to maintain logo aspect ratio
-* Have the ability to change the position of the logo by dragging it.
+* Try to increase the efficiency of the database.
+* Try to improve the machine learning model.
-* Add more features to change logo and background.
+* Add more complex visualisation.
+* Try to move the entire project to website if possible.
+* Try to improve security.